 However, I am compelled to write this because of 3 situations with our mentoring that have arisen in the past 4 weeks.
 Whether you are reading this as we've published this in January or if you're reading it in June whilst you're on your summer break, the message remains the same.
 START PLANNING YOUR FOLIO NOW!
 As soon as you know you want to apply to art college take that as the day you start planning.

-So, we have 3 students who have just contacted me requesting portfolio support about 15 days before the digital portfolios for Edinburgh College of Art and Glasgow School of Art need to be submitted.
+So, we have 3 students who have just contacted me requesting portfolio support.
+However they only have about 15 days before the digital portfolios for Edinburgh College of Art and Glasgow School of Art need to be submitted.

 All students have different needs and their folios tend to be a various stages of development depending on what they are currently studying ie. at school, on a Further Education course, taking a year out, in employment etc. Even within that, a school portfolio from one school can be at a very different stage from one school than it can from another depending on how much direction and support they have from their tutors / teachers.